The federal government has issued rules that will soon affect software producers. Here’s the short version:

 On September 14, 2022, the Office of Management and Budget (OMB) issued Memorandum M-22-18 (the White House Memo) requiring federal agencies to comply with rules to ensure that third-party software they use meets secure software development practices.
 While the changes affect federal agencies and the companies providing software to them, industry-wide adoption by all software providers could help prevent the next massive cyberattack to the global supply chain.

 The federal government’s efforts began with Executive Order (EO) 14028, Improving the Nation’s Cybersecurity (May 12, 2021).
-The EO was issued in response to the SolarWinds attack and other serious cyberattacks that affected the software supply chain and served as a reminder of the need to address vulnerabilities in using open source software.
-One of that EO’s aims: to “improve the security of software by establishing baseline security standards for development of software sold to the government.”
+The EO was issued in response to the SolarWinds attack and other serious cyberattacks that affected the software supply chain and served as a reminder of the need to address vulnerabilities in using open source software and to take steps in securing the software supply chain.
+One of the EO’s aims: to “improve the security of software by establishing baseline security standards for development of software sold to the government.”
 The EO directed the National Institute of Standards and Technology (NIST) to issue guidance.
-The White House Memo now sets out the practices federal agencies must follow to comply with the resulting “NIST Guidance.”
+The White House Memo now sets out the practices federal agencies must follow to comply with the resulting “NIST Guidance,” which assists in evaluating and mitigating software supply chain security risks.

-The key requirement under the White House Memo: Federal agencies “must only use software provided by software producers who can attest to complying with the Government-specified secure software development practices, as described in the NIST Guidance.”
+The key requirement under the White House OMB Memo 22-18 states that Federal agencies “must only use software provided by software producers who can attest to complying with the Government-specified secure software development practices, as described in the NIST Guidance.”
 The White House Memo later adds that secure software development practices must have been used “throughout the software development lifecycle.”
+If you are a software producer, this new NIST attestation is one of your federal cybersecurity requirements.

-The first set of requirements has a deadline that falls on December 13, 2022, or 90 days after the date of the White House Memo.
+The first set of requirements had the deadline of December 13, 2022, or 90 days after the date of the White House Memo.

 As of when: The White House Memo applies to federal agencies’ use of (a) software developed after September 14, 2022 and (b) existing software that is modified by “major version changes” after September 14, 2022.